 Benefits to Using Raw Milk

 Your milk will be fresher.
 Raw milk is usually sold within 48 hours of coming out of the cow.
 This means a stronger curd and higher yields, since the bacteria and rennet that you introduce have very little bacterial competition.

 Your cheese will have more flavor.
 Raw milk is nuanced.
 Like wine or raw honey, the flavor of milk varies throughout the season.
 Depending on the type of cheese you make, you'll be able to taste grass, clover, or alfalfa.
 Raw milk cheese will be sharper and have more of a cheesy “bite” as well.

 You will (often) be able to meet your farmer... and his/her cows.
 In several states, raw milk sales are legal “at the farm gate” only.
 This may seem like a drawback, but it's a benefit!
 You can get to know your cows and if you want to get really meticulous, you can vary the type of cheese you make based on what the cows have been eating.

 Drawbacks to Using Raw Milk

 Availability.
 Raw milk is not always available.
 It can be much more difficult to find than pasteurized.
 In some states, you won't be able to find it at all, and in others you may have to drive long distances to pick it up.
-The federal government has been cracking down on raw milk producers, so even if you find raw milk in your state, if the farm is not operating strictly under the law, your producer could be shut down without notice.
+There are very strict state and federal regulations governing the sale of milk, so even if you find raw milk in your state, the availability may change with or without notice.

 Expense.
 Raw milk is not cheap.
 In most states it is at least twice as expensive to buy raw milk as it is to buy pasteurized.

 Bacterial competition.
-Raw milk comes with its own set of beneficial bacteria, and if your milk is a few days old or wasn't chilled down quickly enough before you bought it, that bacterial count can be high.
-This means that the culture that you introduce to make your cheese could have some hefty competition, which can lead to cheese with an “off” flavor, or cheese that has a different flavor than you expect.
+Raw milk comes with its own set of beneficial bacteria, and if your milk is a few days old or wasn't chilled down quickly enough after milking, that bacterial count can be high.
+This means that the culture you introduce to make your cheese could have some hefty competition, which can lead to cheese with an “off” flavor, or cheese that has a different flavor than you expect.